DoubleDeez/MDFramework/README.md

 By default, only the network master for the node will send out updated values, unless if the member is marked with `[Master]`, in which case the puppets will send values - with more than 1 puppet, this will lead to some unnecessary `Rset` calls.

+When a new player connects, they will receive `[MDReplicated]` values a short time after connect (about 1 second).

+If you wish to be notified on the client when a replicated value changes, use a custom property setter.

 **Note:** Due to [This Issue](https://github.com/godotengine/godot/issues/37813), nodes in your main scene will have to explicitly call `this.RegisterReplicatedAttributes()`, otherwise they are automatically registered.

 ## Networked Node Spawning